UConn vs. Iona Predictions & Picks - NCAA Tournament First Round

 UConn vs. Iona Predictions & Picks: Spread, Total - NCAA Tournament First Round

-Friday's game features the UConn Huskies (25-8) and the Iona Gaels (27-7) facing off at MVP Arena (on March 17) at 4:30 PM ET.
-This matchup, according to our computer prediction, will result in a 74-68 win for UConn.
+Friday's game between the UConn Huskies (25-8) and the Iona Gaels (27-7) at MVP Arena has a projected final score of 74-68 based on our computer prediction, with a favored UConn squad taking home the win.
+Game time is at 4:30 PM ET on March 17.

-Based on our computer prediction, Iona projects to cover the 9.5-point spread in its matchup versus UConn.
-The total has been set at 141.5, and the two sides are projected to exceed it.
+Based on our computer prediction, Iona should cover the point spread, which is listed at 9.5.
+The two teams are projected to eclipse the 141.5 over/under.

 UConn vs. Iona Game Info & Odds